underr-ua/ocmod-enhanced-options-plus/enhanced-options-plus/README.md

 * Applies product specials and discounts to its options
 * Displaying option prices in the cart
 * Displaying ~~previous~~ option prices next to current prices
-* Displaying text notices for options satisfying some conditions:
+* Displaying text notifications for options satisfying some conditions:
   - for options that have no price but are prefixed with an equal sign (ex.
 Free, Gift)
   - for options that have no quantity but are not subtracted (ex.
 Preorder)